-- Solutions to grievances related to land acquisition impacts should be pursued at the community level with facilitation by JSIF and SDC staff together with design consultants in order to find technical solutions that avoid or further minimize the need for land acquisition. - Solutions to grievances related to voluntary land donations (e.g. pressure on individuals to donate land) or sale of private land for project use should likewise be attempted at the community level with facilitation by JSIF and SDC staff. - Solutions to grievances related to compensation amounts, delays in compensation payments or provision of different types of resettlement assistance should be pursued directly by the designated land acquisition and resettlement staff in JSIF through liaison with the relevant actors. - Arbitration by appropriate local institutions such as the Justice of the Peace, Community Works Coordinator, and the Dispute Resolution Foundation (which is a Government supported NGO with links to the courts.
+- Solutions to grievances related to land acquisition impacts should be pursued at the community level with facilitation by JSIF and SDC staff together with design consultants in order to find technical solutions that avoid or further minimize the need for land acquisition. - Solutions to grievances related to voluntary land donations (e.g. pressure on individuals to donate land) or sale of private land for project use should likewise be attempted at the community level with facilitation by JSIF and SDC staff. - Solutions to grievances related to compensation amounts, delays in compensation payments or provision of different types of resettlement assistance should be pursued directly by the designated land acquisition and resettlement staff in JSIF through liaison with the relevant actors. - Arbitration by appropriate local institutions such as the Dispute Resolution Foundation (which is a Government supported NGO with links to the courts.
 The courts do refer cases to the Foundation for arbitration as a measure to seek a faster resolution to disputes.
-This would not prevent the parties to the dispute from taking the matter to the court if a compromise can not be reached). - Where satisfactory solutions to grievances can not be achieved, the aggrieved party may take the matter before the courts. - Any grievances arising should be recorded and reported on in the JSIF MIS.
-This should include details on the date of the dispute, the nature of the dispute and how it was resolved.
+This would not prevent the parties to the dispute from taking the matter to the court if a compromise can not be reached). - Where satisfactory solutions to grievances can not be achieved, the aggrieved party may take the matter before the courts.

-JSIF's land acquisition and resettlement staff will ensure that community members and in particular PAPs are informed about the avenues for grievance redress, and will maintain a record of grievances received, and the result of attempts to resolve these (Annex 5).
+JSIF's land acquisition and resettlement staff will ensure that community members and in particular PAPs are informed about the avenues for grievance redress, and will maintain a record of grievances received, and the result of attempts to resolve these (Annex 6).
 This information will be entered into the JSIF Management Information System (MIS) and be included in the regular progress reporting.